How to keep the Christmas spirit during the holidays even while you are busy getting Christmas ready for your family.

 So the question becomes how do we, as adults, take control of the Christmas season and keep the spirit of Christmas with us.
 Most of us are pretty new to this.
 We have spent most of our lives to this point just enjoying Christmas.
 So how do we take on the extra responsibilities and still enjoy the purpose of Christmas?

 Advent is a great tradition that keeps you focused on Christ each day.
 There are so many ideas on Pinterest and many great books, too.
+A daily advent can help you focus on the meaning of Christmas and not get lost in the hustle and bustle.

 Read Christmas Stories